Large Language Model with Region-guided Referring and Grounding for CT Report Generation: Methods

 To enhance the explicit link between the referring region and the report, we propose a training strategy that first recognizes the anatomical area of the referring region and then generates the corresponding region report $R_i$.

-While the segmentation module can provide the anatomical area name, this information may bias the model during report generation since it can lead the model to rely on the name rather than the region features.
-Therefore, we train the model to recognize this information independently from the region features.
+While the segmentation module can provide the anatomical area name, this information may introduce bias during report generation, as the model might rely on the name rather than the actual local features.
+For instance, if the input includes the name ``lung" for a region, the model may focus solely on generating content related to the ``lung", potentially overlooking the real information within the local features.
+Therefore, we train the model to recognize this information independently from the local features.
 This strategy helps the model better understand the referred region, making the generated report more reliably grounded.
-Furthermore, we shuffle the order of the local features at each step to prevent the model from identifying anatomical areas by a fixed sequence.
-Thus, although the content of \(\mathcal{L}\) and \(\mathcal{L}_A\) is unchanged, the correspondence of each region feature varies.
+Furthermore, we shuffle the order of the local features $\mathcal{L}_{A}$ at each step to prevent the model from associating anatomical areas with a fixed sequence.
+Thus, although the content of \(\mathcal{L}\) and \(\mathcal{L}_A\) remains unchanged, the order of each local feature varies between them.
 The generation process is defined as follows:

 During training, region-level reports $R_i$ of each referring region are used as ground truth.
-In addition, we add a prefix $P_i$=``\emph{The region} [$i$]\ \emph{is}\ [\emph{area name}]'' to indicate the anatomical area name.
+In addition, we add a prefix $P_i$=``\emph{The region} [$i$]\ \emph{is}\ [\emph{area name}]'' before $R_i$ to indicate the anatomical area name.
+The model learns to recognize the anatomical area name by predicting this prefix.
+Since anatomical region names are fixed for each specific region, they provide a clear and structured target for the model, enabling it to develop a more precise semantic understanding of the referred regions.
 The restructured report remains a sequence of text tokens: $\mathbf{R} = \{(P_1, R_1), \cdots, (P_n, R_n)\} = \{r_1, r_2, \cdots, r_T\}$ ($T$ is the report length).
 This format integrates seamlessly with the native auto-regressive training process of the LLM.
 The training process is optimized by minimizing the language-modeling loss as shown below:

 where $\mathcal{P}$ indicates the prompt, as mentioned in Sec.~\ref{sec:collaboration}.